TheKingEagle/RMSoftware.ModularBot/doc/Falco_DiscordBots.md

 * `!invitebot` - Get an invite link to add bot to your guild.
 * `!shards` - Get a shard list, displaying guild number, and ping.

+# Custom Commands
+Falco Lombardi is a customizable bot, which means you can add custom commands per guild.
+Any new guild will have very few commands to start out.
+You can give users permission to add commands to the bot using the built-in permission system.
+These commands can be as basic as a simple message reply, or as advanced as running a script.
+For full details on this please visit the [Addcmd Documentation](https://github.com/rmsoftware-development/RMSoftware.ModularBot/blob/v2/doc/Core-Commands/addcmd.md) for more information.

 # Permission system

 Some commands will only work for certain users who are registered into the permission system.
-To get all the details on this system, visit the [Permissions](https://github.com/rmsoftware-development/RMSoftware.ModularBot/blob/v2/doc/Core-Commands/permissions.md) documentation for more information.
+To get all the details on this system, visit the [Permissions Documentation](https://github.com/rmsoftware-development/RMSoftware.ModularBot/blob/v2/doc/Core-Commands/permissions.md)  for more information.

 This bot will automatically assign any user who is permitted to manage servers (thus, adding bots) the AccessLevels.CommandManager permission set.